cscart/docs/en/user_guide/users/vendors/workflow.rst

 .. note::

-    **Summary:** The **Vendor debt payout** add-on allows marketplace owners to automate the collecting of debts from vendors.
+    **Summary:** The :doc:`Vendor Debt Payout </user_guide/addons/vendor_debt_payout/index>` add-on allows marketplace owners to automate the collecting of debts from vendors.
 If vendors don't pay, they won't be able to work in their administration panels.
 The payment process itself is just like placing an order on the storefront.